 - Space exploration

 - Characterization of protein

 - The study of spectral emission lines of distant galaxies.

-A spectrophotometer refers to a number of instruments that measure light.
-The exact definition varies depending on the area of science or industry.
-In all situations, the term “photo” is used to indicate that the spectrometer is used to quantitatively measure light intensity with wavelengths.
+The exact definition of a spectrophotometer varies depending on the area of science or industry you’re in.
+However, in all situations, the term “photo” is used to indicate that the spectrometer is used to quantitatively measure light intensity with wavelengths.
 They can also measure the intensity of electromagnetic radiation at numerous wavelengths.

 These tools measure the absorbance of wavelengths of solutions, as well as the transparency or transmittance of solids.
 They can also measure the reflectance of solutions.
 Using different calibrations and controls, they can measure the diffusivity of light ranges in the electromagnetic spectrum covering 200 nm to 2500 nm.

 There are two basic types of spectrophotometers.
 The single-beam spectrophotometer measures the relative light intensity before and after the test sample is introduced.
 The double-beam spectrophotometer compares the intensity of light between a reference light path and the substance being measured.
 Double beams are not as sensitive to fluctuations in the light source, but single beam options are more compact and have a higher dynamic range.